header

 Links

-Starling-proof suet feeder
+Starling-proof resistent suet feeder

-So from what I’ve researched and seen Starlings have the inability to hang upside down and feed.
+So from what I’ve researched and seen, Starlings have the inability to hang upside down and feed.
 So a starling-proof feeder takes advantage of their inability.

 You can build the feeder any size you wish, though smaller probably is best as it will be more stable, and build it with the size of your suet cakes in mind.

 I’ve built mine out of leftover Trek decking that we had – it’s easier to clean than wood.
 It is a very simple design, essentially a shallow box with small size wire mesh stapled on the bottom (the part that points down).
 The “top” of the box is actually a lid, which hinges on two screws.
 A nail is used to be easily removed when opening the lid to add more suet.
-Eyehooks are screwed into each corner of the lid and string is used to hang the feeder.
+Eye hooks are screwed into each corner of the lid and string is used to hang the feeder.

 An example of birds feeding from the suet feeder - a downy fledgling waits on top of the feeder as mom collects suet.